foundry-vtt-community/wiki.js/development/guides/from-load-to-render.md

 Classes like `ActorSheet` or `ItemSheet` often add pieces to this, e.g. adding another pointer named after the document class.
 What happens here though is ultimately only for the purposes of being fed into a `renderTemplate` call, and so everything that happens here is for *display* logic.

-Things that are good to do in getData
+Things that are good to do in `getData`
 - Associate labels
+- Enrich editor data
 - Split embedded documents up into categories (e.g. items by type and active effects by enabled)
 - Sort embedded documents (ActorSheet already does this for items)
 - Construct `selectOptions` for dropdown fields